YamEbgui/pokedex-1/README.md

 - Clone the repository
 - Run `npm install` command, to install all dependencies
-- Run `npm run build` command, to build the project
-- Run `npm run start` command, to run the local server
+- Run `npm start` command, to run the local server

 # Features